dzzie/humidor.net/Arduino/tft/Readme.md

     *MOSI to Digital 51
     *CLK to Digital 52
     *IRQ   19  (changed since pictures taken)

+(Technically you can probably use a shield version if you wire it as a breakout, or cut a trace and rewire it as is but your own your own there :)

 The DHT22 sensor requires 3 wires: